Jose Luis with Team Medal around his neck on podium at 1980 Olympics in Moscow.

 Jose Luis (standing) demonstrating roman riding.

-Jose Luis Perez Soto graduated from the Collegio Militaire (the Military College) in Mexico City and began a career in the Mexican Military.
+Jose Luis Perez Soto grew up on a ranch in Tonaya, Mexico (in the Jalisco state).
+He graduated from the Collegio Militaire (the Military College) in Mexico City and began a career in the Mexican Military.
 He joined the Mexican Calvary and competed with the Military team in National Competitions and International Competitions.
-He trained his own horse, Quelite (an off-the-track thoroughbred stallion), to compete on the Mexican Team in the 1980 Olympics held in Moscow winning the Team Bronze Medal.
+He trained his own horse, Quelite (an off-the-track thoroughbred stallion), to compete on the Mexican Team in the 1980 Olympics held in Moscow winning the Team Bronze Medal in Three-Day Eventing.
 He also competed in the 1976 Olympics in Montreal (Equestrian Events in Bromont), as well as the 1982 World Championships in Germany.

 ABOUT US: Background & Experience of Jose Luis Perez Soto and